michaelb3800/MoneyPrinterSolSnipingBot/README.md

 - Integrate with your app backend via REST, WebSocket, or Supabase

 ---

 ## Support
 For questions or help, open an issue or contact the project maintainer.
+# MoneyPrinterSolSnipingBot
+MoneyPrinterSolSnipingBot

+## Support
+For questions or help, open an issue or contact the project maintainer.